Colorado Elopement Guide

 (Ouray to Silverton)

-Twenty-five miles of pull-offs, each one staring into the most dramatic terrain in the state.
+Twenty five miles of pull offs, each one staring into the most dramatic terrain in the state.
 No permit, no walk, no plan B needed.
-If one pull-off has a car in it, the next one won't.
+And if one pull off has a car in it, the next one won't.
 The drive itself is the scenic portion of your wedding day.
-If you have a fear of heights, sketchy roads, or drop offs — maybe skip this one.
+If you have a fear of heights, sketchy roads, or drop offs, maybe skip this one.

 Kebler Pass